Donald Trump Autographed The Photos Of People Killed By Illegal Immigrants At Bizarre Press Event

 — POLITICO (@politico) April 17, 2017

 It’s not clear if the event will help Donald Trump to turn the narrative away from the controversial separation policy.
-His administration continue to generate criticism, especially as there is no clear plan on how to reunite children held in detention centers with their parents.
+His administration continues to generate criticism, especially as there is no clear plan on how to reunite children held in detention centers with their parents.